 In June 2005, hackers accessed approximately 40 million credit card accounts from payment processor CardSystems Solutions.

 How Do Data Breaches Happen?

-When large corporations have sensitive data exposed, it is generally due to either negligence by whoever is in charge of protecting the data, hacking incidents by bad actors, or both.
+When large corporations have sensitive data exposed, it is generally due to negligence by whoever is in charge of protecting the data, hacking incidents by bad actors, or both.
 Let’s take a look at the four main ways data breaches occur.